streamwhite/running-lt/readme.md

   pm2 stop index.mjs
   ```

-- Check the status of the script:
+- Check the script's status:

   ```sh
   pm2 status
   ```

+Note: The subdomain should generally follow the format `description_uuid` to ensure uniqueness.